Gambling Addiction Recovery

 Can your brain recover from problem gambling?

-Behavioral therapies work especially well for gambling addicts by helping them address unhealthy thought patterns or behaviors that lead to problem gambling.
+Behavioral therapies work exceptionally well for gambling addicts by helping them address unhealthy thought patterns or behaviors that lead to problem gambling.

 How is gambling addiction treated?

-Gambling addiction is most often treated through therapy, but some addicts may also benefit from rehab, support groups, self-help groups, and reading self-help material.
-The support of loved ones can also strengthen the effect of treatment.
+Gambling addiction is commonly treated through therapy, although some individuals may also benefit from rehabilitation, support groups, self-help groups, and self-help literature.
+Additionally, the support of loved ones can enhance the effectiveness of treatment.

 Can gambling addiction be cured?